vijayvenkat/openstack-netscaler-ci/README.rst

 ~~~~~~~~~~~~~~~

 The best way to collect logs from DevStack is to use cleanup_host function
 present in devstack-gate's functions.sh_.
-It not only collects log files but
+In addition to collecting log files it
 also generates results in pretty format.

 .. code-block:: bash